 Microsoft 365 is a powerful platform that enables small businesses to collaborate, communicate, and store data efficiently.
 However, its widespread use also makes it a prime target for cybercriminals.
 In fact, 88% of SMB breaches involve stolen credentials, making Microsoft 365 security a top priority for small businesses in Charlotte and beyond.

-At Bitek Solutions, we help SMBs in Charlotte implement robust Microsoft 365 security practices that align with industry standards and reduce vulnerability to threats like credential theft, phishing, and ransomware attacks.
+At Bitek Solutions, we help SMBs in Charlotte and across the Carolinas implement robust Microsoft 365 security practices that align with industry standards and reduce vulnerability to threats like credential theft, phishing, and ransomware attacks.
 Here are 12 essential best practices to secure your Microsoft 365 environment.

 1. Implement Zero Trust Security